perlwasm/Wasm/README.md

 The goal of this project is for Perl and WebAssembly to be able to call each other transparently without having to know or care which module is implemented in which language.
-Perl and WebAssembly functions and global variables can be imported/exported between Perl and WebAssembly.
+Perl subroutines and WebAssembly functions can easily be imported and exported between Perl and WebAssembly (see [Wasm::Func](https://metacpan.org/pod/Wasm::Func) for details).
+WebAssembly global variables can be imported into Perl using tied scalars (see [Wasm::Global](https://metacpan.org/pod/Wasm::Global) for details).
-WebAssembly global variables are imported into Perl space as tied scalar variables of the same name.
-[Wasm::Memory](https://metacpan.org/pod/Wasm::Memory) provides a Perl interface into WebAssembly memory.
-[Wasm::Hook](https://metacpan.org/pod/Wasm::Hook) provides a hook for loading WebAssembly files directly with zero Perl wrappers.
+WebAssembly linear memory can be queried and manipulated by Perl (see [Wasm::Memory](https://metacpan.org/pod/Wasm::Memory) for details).
+WebAssembly can optionally be loaded directly by Perl without writing any Perl wrappers at all (see [Wasm::Hook](https://metacpan.org/pod/Wasm::Hook) for details).

 The example above shows WebAssembly Text (WAT) inlined into the Perl code for readability.
 In most cases you will want to compile your